kohicha/Burp-Suite-Certified-Practitioner-BSCP-Study/Notes/Testing for path traversal.md

 > # this is fundamentally it.
 > https://insecure-website.com/loadImage?filename=..\..\..\windows\win.ini # for windows

-If your simple case payload `../../../etc/passwd` does not work, we can try and use absolute paths instead of the traditional one  [[File path traversal, traversal sequences blocked with absolute path bypass | `/etc/passwd`]]
+If your simple case payload [[File path traversal, simple case|../../../etc/passwd]] does not work, we can try and use absolute paths instead of the traditional one [[File path traversal, traversal sequences blocked with absolute path bypass | /etc/passwd]].

+Another case is if the application escapes the text `../`, but this is rather ineffective if the application only escapes / removes that sequence only once.